The Life of a Good Girl

 How did I learn these rules?
 Through experience.

 I’m sure some were told to me, but mostly I remember experiencing the discomfort of disappointing, annoying, or even, heaven forbid, angering people in my life and subsequently never allowing myself to break the rules (intentionally) again.
 I suppose some people naturally think of rules as things to be broken, but I never did.
 I was sensitive, I was a first child with a high sense of responsibility, and I wanted to do everything right.

 From Good Girl to Christian Girl

-When I became a Christian (at age 10), I was introduced to a whole host of wonderful things, but also a bunch more expectations to add to my list: Bible reading, prayer, tithing, humility, gentleness, patience, putting yourself last, loving your enemies, turning the other cheek.
-“Consider others needs above your own,” I read in the Bible.
-“Deny yourself and take up your cross daily.”
-“Carry each other’s burdens.”
+When I became a Christian at age 10, I was introduced to a whole host of wonderful things, but to a bunch more expectations: Bible reading, prayer, tithing, humility, gentleness, patience, putting yourself last, loving your enemies, turning the other cheek.
+“Consider others needs above your own,” I read in the Bible (Philippians 2:3).
+“Deny yourself and take up your cross daily” (Luke 9:23).
+“Carry each other’s burdens” (Galatians 6:2).
 And added to the list of people I was living to please was the most imperious and unmovable person of all: God.

 Specific language was put to things I had always known: It was my responsibility to look after the needs of everyone around me.
 It was my job to make sure everyone around me was being constantly uplifted.
 I needed to show Christ to the world.
 That was my job.

 Amidst all the rules, expectations, and responsibilities, I also had a personal relationship with a God who revealed Himself to be dependable, loving, and surprisingly tender.
-He comforted me, He affirmed me, He drew close to me when I was alone and no one else saw me.
-He said things to me that gave me a special, particular happiness I had never known.
+God comforted me, affirmed me, and drew close to me when I was alone and no one else saw me.
+God said things to me that gave me a special, deep happiness I had never known.